jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (b) prescribe classes of persons or organisations who are liable to pay levies under this section:
   (c) define those classes according to the profession concerned, the nature of the employment of the professional, any areas of specialisation, any areas in which the person does not practise, or on any other basis specified in the regulations.
 (2) Levies are payable by such persons or classes of persons or organisations as may be specified for the purpose by regulations made under this Act, and those levies are payable at a rate or rates prescribed by the regulations.
-(3) If levies are so payable, the levies must be calculated so that the cost of all claims (of the type covered by the levy) under the Treatment Injury Account is to be fully funded, unless the Minister otherwise directs under section 270.
+(3) If levies are so payable, the levies must be calculated so that the cost of all claims (of the type covered by the levy) under the Treatment Injury Account is to be fully funded, unless the Minister otherwise directs under section 103 of the Crown Entities Act 2004.
 (4) Claims referred to in subsection (3) do not include treatment injury suffered before the prescribed date from which premiums become payable under this section.
 (5) A levy must relate to a prescribed period.